Saganaga and Seagull Lake Cabins

 - Wildlife is abundant on the edge of the Boundary Waters Canoe Area.
 Moose, otters, loons, beaver, mink, and bald eagles are commonly seen near your cabin.
 Birders will be interested in our Birder’s Checklist, which was written by a guest of ours, Steve Volkening, who is a serious birder.

 - Canoeing starts right from the dock, as all cabins are adjacent to the Boundary Waters Canoe Area Wilderness.
-You may also explore the area on day trips, by taking the canoe on your vehicle to several nearby entry points into the Boundary Waters Canoe Area Wilderness.
+You may also explore the area on day trips, by taking the canoe on your vehicle to several nearby BWCA entry points.
 If you have small children and want to feel more safe on your canoe day trip, check out our Double Canoe Raft.
 Gives more stability with smaller children and is great for fishing.
 We are happy to rent canoes daily to our cabin guests as desired.